Falconry and Raptor Propagation

 New apprentice applicants must also:

-1. Take an examination administered by KDFWR and score at least an 80%.
+1. Take an examination administered by KDFWR and score at least 80%.
 Contact a local KDFWR law enforcement officer to administer the exam.

-2. Provide a letter from a licensed falconer (holding at least a general level permit) indicating his/her willingness to be a sponsor for the applicant.
+2. Provide a letter from a licensed falconer (holding at least a general-level permit) indicating his/her willingness to be a sponsor for the applicant.
 Example Sponsor Letter

 New general class applicants must also: